texastribune/styleguides/newtribunestyle.md

 ##### H1

-H1 headers are set to a font-size of $font-xxl.
+H1 headers are set to a font-size of $font-xl on desktop and decrease to $font-l on mobile.

 ##### H2